opensearch-project/sql/docs/dev/Testing.md

 Use default test set and reference databases by `testType` argument given only.
 Because `integTestRunner` triggers quite a few integration tests which take long time and runs with `gradlew build` every time, `testType` is added to run doctest for documentation and comparison test separately.

-Note that for now test data set argument is not supported because it often requires code changes to map more ES data type to JDBC type as well as convert data.
+Note that for now test data set argument is not supported because it often requires code changes to map more OpenSearch data type to JDBC type as well as convert data.

 ```
 $ ./gradlew :integ-test:comparisonTest